eslint/eslint/docs/user-guide/configuring/ignoring-code.md

 ## `ignorePatterns` in Config Files

-You can tell ESLint to ignore specific files and directories using `ignorePatterns` in your config files.
-Each value of `ignorePatterns` is a glob pattern similar to what you would use on the command line.
+You can tell ESLint to ignore specific files and directories using `ignorePatterns` in your config files. `ignorePatterns` patterns follow the same rules as `.eslintignore`.
+Please see the [the `.eslintignore` file documentation](./ignoring-code.md#the-eslintignore-file) to learn more.

 ```json
 {